A topic from the subject of Chromatography in Chemistry.

 Chromatography's Role in Forensic Science

-Chromatography is a powerful analytical technique used extensively in forensic science to separate and identify different components within a complex mixture.
+Chromatography is a powerful analytical technique extensively used in forensic science to separate and identify different components within a complex mixture.
 It plays a pivotal role in various forensic investigations, including:

 • Drug analysis: Identifying and quantifying drugs and their metabolites in biological samples like blood, urine, or hair.